B2Boost/docker-rabbitmq/README.md

-tutum-docker-rabbitmq
+docker-rabbitmq
 =====================

 Base docker image to run a RabbitMQ server

 Usage
 -----

-To create the image `tutum/rabbitmq`, execute the following command on the tutum-rabbitmq folder:
+To create the image `b2boost/rabbitmq`, execute the following command on the tutum-rabbitmq folder:

-	sudo docker build -t tutum/rabbitmq .
+	sudo docker build -t b2boost/rabbitmq .

 Running the RabbitMQ server